Why Benchmarking Your HR Policies with Current Global Trends Matters

 “For the past decade, I have been writing and speaking about the disruptions in the way we work, learn, and communicate.
 The coronavirus is becoming the accelerator for one of the greatest workplace transformations of our lifetime.
 How we work, exercise, shop, learn, communicate, and of course, where we work, will be changed forever.”

-Citing a recent survey from her firm in which she surveyed 350 HR leaders in the U.S., Meister identified several major trends.
-I’ve detailed them below, along with my own insights into the matter.
+Citing a recent survey from her firm in which she surveyed 350 HR leaders in the U.S., Meister identified several major trends. we’ve detailed them below, along with insights into the matter.

-Wider Acceptance of and More Investment into Distributed Work
+Wider Acceptance of and More Investment in Distributed Work

 Although predictions on what the world will look like by this time next year vary wildly, there seems to be one thing everyone can agree on: We are going to see a surge in remote work.
 It’s going to shift from an important perk offered by savvy organizations to a must-have.